 Mark this checkbox if you want to prevent the posting of transactions to this job.
 Inactive jobs are included in the percentage-of-completion journal entry.
-If the job cannot be inactivated, and you have SSRS installed, you will be prompted to print the Job Closing Preparation report (page 0).

-A Appointments cannot add or update appointments if the job is marked as inactive.
+If the job cannot be inactivated, and you have SSRS installed, you will be prompted to print the Job Closing Preparation report11.
+Appointments cannot add or update appointments if the job is marked as inactive.